 I typically provide an initial "Meet and Greet" for 30 minutes, free of charge so that I am able to properly discuss the scope of work involved with your design project.
-If you only desire a one-time consultation, then I charge a one-time consultation fee of $250.

 If you want to work together beyond just a one-time design consultation, I prepare a specific contract tailored to your design needs that you can review and approve before we proceed.